 Contributed services are recognized if the services received (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-No significant contributions of such services were received during the years ended June 30, 2023 or 2022.
+No significant contributions of such services were received during the year ended June 30, 2024 or 2023.